Working with the whole person

 260.665.4566 | email

 Because of my education at an osteopathic school, I have always been a hands-on physical therapist.
 I have worked in a variety of settings — including outpatient, inpatient, home health, pediatric, schools, private settings and nursing homes — and have focused my attention on helping people cope with their pain and ultimately managing pain in order to optimize function.
-I love to teach people new and different ways to manage their pain and stay as active as possible.
+I love to teach people new and different ways to manage their pain, maintain their quality of life and stay as active as possible.

-I live in Angola and have been an active part of the Steuben County community.
-I am an exercise/sport lover — walking, biking and playing tennis.
+I live in Angola and am an active part of the Steuben County community.
+I am a health and wellness advocate and an exercise/sport lover.
+I personally participate in working out, hiking, biking and playing tennis.
 My family and I love to be outside: Snow, rain or shine, we are doing things outside.
-We spend a lot of time playing tennis, traveling to tennis matches and watching tennis, including picking up tennis balls.
+We spend a lot of time playing tennis, traveling to tennis matches and supporting Trine University’s men’s and women’s tennis teams.